Netsend/PerspectiveDB/browser/README.md

     password: 'secret'
   }

-  pdb.connect(aRemote, function(err) {
-    if (err) throw err
-  })

-  ////////
-  // all object stores in MyDB are now automatically synced with the db foo on
-  // example.com

-  pdb.on('error', function(err) {
-    console.error('error:', err)
-  })
+  pdb.connect(aRemote);

-  // listen for merge conflicts. these are saved to MyDB.conflicts as well for
+  // listen for merge conflicts.
+These are saved to MyDB.conflicts as well for
   // later inspection.
   pdb.on('conflict', function(item) {
     console.error('merge conflict:', item.c, item.n, item.l)